-One of the great things about being a master gardener is all the choice lectures you get to attend.
+One of the best things about being a master gardener is all the great lectures you get to attend.
 Today’s talk following the board meeting was no exception.
 It happened to coincide with the very moment I was asking myself “Why is my lavender not thriving?”.
 Suddenly, here was professional grower Sophia Watkins, ready to answer all of my questions.

 A family-run lavender farm named Soleado